 Start your career on the beach with the RNLI

-The Royal National Lifeboat Institution (RNLI) is in search of new recruits to spend a season working on some of Britain’s most popular beaches, as applications open for 2019’s beach lifeguards.
+The Royal National Lifeboat Institution (RNLI) is in search of new recruits to spend a season working on some of the UK and Ireland's most popular beaches, as applications open for 2020 beach lifeguards.

-At the forefront of the RNLI’s lifesaving work, the charity’s lifeguards responded to over 15,500 incidents and helped over 24,000 people in 2017.
+At the forefront of the RNLI’s lifesaving work, the charity’s lifeguards responded to almost 20,000 incidents and helped more than 32,000 people in 2018.
 Successful applicants receive world-class training in search and rescue, lifesaving and casualty care techniques, good rates of pay and the chance to develop valuable skills for a future career.

 Lee Fisher, Lifeguard Services Manager, says: ‘Working as a lifeguard is a unique and rewarding experience – you get to call the beach your office for a start!
 But far more importantly than that, you are there to make sure the public stay safe while enjoying their visit, and ultimately to help save lives at sea.